bioidiap/bob.devtools/doc/development.rst

 Create an isolated conda environment
 ------------------------------------

-Now that we have the package checked out we need an isolated environment with proper configuration to develop the package. `bob.devtools` provides a tool that automatically creates such environment.
+Now that we have the package checked out we need an isolated environment with proper configuration to develop the package. ``bob.devtools`` provides a tool that automatically creates such environment.
-Before proceeding, you need to make sure that you already have a conda_ environment that has `bob.devtools` installed in.
-Refer to :ref:`bob.devtools.install` for installation information.
-Here we assume that you have a conda environment named `bdt` with installed `bob.devtools`.
+Before proceeding, you need to make sure that you already have a conda_ environment with ``bob.devtools`` installed in it (Refer to :ref:`bob.devtools.install` for more information). let's assume that you have a conda environment named ``bdt`` with installed ``bob.devtools``.

 .. code-block:: sh